timvanderzee/ISB2025/Part 1/README.md

 # Part 1 - Muscle models #
 In this part of the workshop, you will run a biophysical muscle model that is based on cross-bridge dynamics to simulate force from a muscle fiber.
+A video explaining how the model works can be found here: https://youtu.be/GZESN9A6SXc

 ## **Learning Objectives**
 At the end of this tutorial, you should be able to: